manavsehgal/reactspeedcoding/manuscript/c04-react-speed-ui.md

 Designing a custom UI library is an ambitious undertaking.
 Our task becomes achievable if we scope our design goals upfront.

-**Speed.** Like the name suggests, our UI framework is built for speed of development and creating performant apps.
+**Speed.** Like the name suggests, our UI library is built for speed of development and creating performant apps.

 **Single Page App.** We will design various UI components required for a single page app including